 State, local, and tribal government entities are eligible to apply for funding as a Prime Recipient or Subrecipient.

-DOE/NNSA Federally Funded Research and Development Centers (FFRDCs) are eligible to apply for funding as a Prime Recipient or Subrecipient, with the following exceptions:
+DOE/NNSA Federally Funded Research and Development Centers (FFRDCs) are eligible to apply for funding as a Subrecipient.
+See Section III.E.i for more information regarding FFRDC participation.